Who Can and Can't Take Your Tax Refund

 State Debt

-If you owe state taxes or other state debts, such as unemployment compensation debts, then the state reserves the right to intercept your state
+If you owe state taxes or debts, the state can intercept your state

 pay state taxes directly online.
-You may also see if your state offers installment payments in order to avoid or at least reduce garnishment.
-Additionally, your refund can be offset if you collected more unemployment income than you were entitled to, whether due to an inaccurate earnings report or fraud.
+Check if your state offers installment payments to avoid garnishment.
+Refunds can also be offset if you received excess unemployment income.

 Student Loans